Bigderdino/CPA/FAR/Select Financial Statement Accounts/Long-Term Debt/Modification and Debt Retirement.md

 # Debt Retirement
 ------------------
 1. How to work: if mature, no gain/loss, if retired, gain/loss from yeild rate change.
-2. Condition(`irrevoable trust` exclude becuase Asset Liability sepreately report)
+2. Condition(`Irrevoable trust` exclude becuase Asset Liability sepreately report)
     * Pay fully.
     * `legally release` by creditor or court
 3. Way to retire